qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 After selecting the Bar Chart, the center of the chart builder window will update to reflect the actions required.

 At the top of the chart builder, there are 2 fields: Category and Values.
-You can drag and drop columns from your data panel located on the left side to these fields.
+You can drag and drop columns from your data panel located on the left side of these fields.
 In the middle section, you can set a title and a description for the chart.
-Finally, there is a canvas where the Bar Chart will be displayed once at least one column is dropped as category or value.
+Finally, there is a canvas where the Bar Chart will be displayed once at least one column is dropped as a category or value.

 ![3_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/3_ct.png#thumbnail)

 Users can create two types of Bar Charts:

 * **Horizontal Bar Chart**: A user can create a Horizontal Bar chart by dragging and dropping columns from the data panel into the shelves on top of the chart builder.
 Another way to create a horizontal bar chart is by dragging and dropping columns to the top-table guideline of the canvas that shows a label *Drop column as column* when hovered by the cursor.
-Horizontal type will always be the default chart.
+The horizontal type will always be the default chart.
 The orientation can be modified from the **Style Configuration** panel on the right side.

 ![4_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/4_ct.png#thumbnail)